Welcome to the Marion Rams Football Department

 - A members draw will be conducted on home game days at post match presentations.
 Prize ($50) will jackpot if member not present.
 You will need to have your card to gain free entry to home games (or pay the $5 entry fee) and to be a participant in the first members draw.

-- Please be aware of the importance of the payment of fees.
-Our budgeted expenditure for this season is in excess of $150k and fees are a major part of our revenue.
-To my knowledge our fees are among the lowest in the southern football league.
+- Please be aware of the importance of the payment of fees, player fees are a major part of our revenue.

-- For any enquiries in relation to the payment of fees contact Peter Goode, Treasurer on 0412 118 171.
+- For any enquiries in relation to the payment of fees contact Stuart Simpson, Treasurer on 0400 636 456.

 Game day help seniors and juniors